HurricaneFist/tetris.js/README.md

 # tetris.js

-Straightforward, open-source implementation of Tetris in JavaScript.
+Straightforward, open-source implementation of Tetris using the [p5.js](https://p5js.org/) library.

 ### How to play tetris.js
 * Clone or download this repository